paldhous/ucb/2015/dataviz/md_raw/class7.md

 While dot density maps can be useful on occasion, sometimes you may need to tell a story based on the distribution of points where they overlap, or sit directly on top of one another.
 This can present a misleading picture, as much of the data will be obscured.

 Under such circumstances, other approaches are necessary.
-Heat maps, for example, plot the density of points on a map as a gradient of colors, typically running from cool blues to warm reds.
+Heat maps, for example, plot the density of points on a map as a gradient of colors, typically running from cool blues or greens to warm reds.
 Here, to illustrate, I have used this approach to map violent events in Syria's civil war from its start to the end of the first quarter of 2013, revealing "hotspots" of violence that were not so obvious from a map of thousands of overlapping points, seen below:

 ![](./img/class8_16.jpg)